On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: A New Scheme for Robustifying DDPC

 The formulation \eqref{equation: regularized DDPC with constraint} gives some new insights into the design problem \eqref{equation: original regularized DDPC} of PBR-DDPC.
-That is, solving \eqref{equation: original regularized DDPC} amounts to finding out an input-output trajectory $\{ u_f^*,\hat{y}_f^* \}$ along with a particular $w^* \in \mathcal{W}(\Lambda)$ that yields the \textit{lowest} control cost and fulfill all prescribed constraints.
-This is essentially a criterion of \textit{optimism} since the selected input-output relation $\{ u_f^*,\hat{y}_f^* \}$ can be far from the physical truth and results in a lack of robustness against unknown discrepancy with the SPC predictor.
+That is, solving \eqref{equation: original regularized DDPC} amounts to finding an input sequence $u_f^*$ along with a particular $w^* \in \mathcal{W}(\Lambda)$ that yields the \textit{lowest} control cost and fulfills all prescribed constraints.
+This is essentially a criterion of \textit{optimism} since the selected input-output relation $\{ u_f^*,\hat{y}_f(u_f^*,w^*) \}$ can be far from the ground truth and results in a lack of robustness against unknown discrepancy with the SPC predictor.